revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Burt is one of the trainees
 Facility has primarily been limited by knowledge rather than by the facility itself

+Thodunn explains to the trainees where they went wrong on prior

 Kaulinan sold items: